CollectionBuilder/cb-docs/docs/walkthroughs/gh-walkthrough.md

 {% include feature/image.html img="download-metadata.gif" alt="User downloading the Google Sheet as a CSV file" border=true width="80%" %}

-- Locate the file on your computer (probably in the Downloads folder).
+- Locate the CSV file on your computer (probably in the Downloads folder).

 {:.alert .alert-red}
 **Do not open the CSV file** to avoid issues with Microsoft Excel scrambling your UTF-8 encoding. **Excel cannot correctly export a CSV** for use with CollectionBuilder.
 To learn more, visit our [Metadata Documentation](https://collectionbuilder.github.io/cb-docs/docs/metadata/uploading/).